mairagee524/mairagee524/README.md

 ### ⚡ Fun facts:
-- I've seen my all-time favorite band, blink-182, (8) times and met them once as a VIP!
+- I've seen my all-time favorite band, blink-182, (8) times and met them once as a VIP
+- I graduated from cosmetology school a couple years ago
 - I am a big "How I Met Your Mother" and "New Girl" fan
-- I love participating in 5k events!
+- I love participating in 5k events

 ### 😄 Pronouns: